CodingItWrong/outsidein.dev/docs/react/3-refactoring-styles.md

  );
 ```

 Rerun the E2E test.
-They still pass, but notice we have a nice green toolbar, and there's some padding on the left and right on the content area.
+They still pass, but notice we have a nice teal toolbar, and there's some padding on the left and right on the content area.

 Here's what these Material-UI components do to achieve this look: